Harvard Club of Boston: 21st century

+Fine for PPP fraud

+The Harvard Club of Boston agreed in January 2026 to pay approximately $2.4 million to resolve allegations by the U.S. Department of Justice that it violated the False Claims Act.
+The club admitted that on May 4, 2021, it applied for and certified its eligibility for a first-draw Paycheck Protection Program (PPP) loan under the CARES Act, later receiving full forgiveness from the Small Business Administration (SBA), despite being ineligible due to its status as a private membership club that restricts membership based on criteria other than capacity, in accordance with longstanding SBA guidance excluding such entities from PPP loans.

+The settlement, which credited the club's cooperation with the investigation, resolved a qui tam lawsuit filed by whistleblower Daniel Foster, from which Foster received approximately $247,219.

 Notable speakers

 Notable people to have spoken at the Club include Dick Cheney, John Foster Dulles, Robert Frost, Buckminster Fuller, Henry Kissinger, Eleanor Roosevelt, and William Taft.

 Mission statement

 To be the social, intellectual, and athletic hub of Harvard alumni and our affiliated community in the Greater Boston area.

 Membership

 Alumni from undergraduate and graduate schools of Harvard University are eligible for membership.
-Alumni from Yale University, The Fletcher School of Diplomacy at Tufts University, and the Massachusetts Institute of Technology are eligible too.
-Harvard alumni, students and faculty as well as Yale & Fletcher School of Diplomacy alumni are eligible for full Harvard Club memberships.
+Alumni from Yale University, The Fletcher School of Diplomacy at Tufts University, and the Massachusetts Institute of Technology are eligible, too.
+Harvard alumni, students, and faculty, as well as Yale & Fletcher School of Diplomacy alumni, are eligible for full Harvard Club memberships.
 Squash and Fitness memberships are available for an additional fee.
 Like most private clubs, members of the Harvard Club are given reciprocal benefits at over 140 clubs around the United States and the world.

 Back Bay Clubhouse

 The Clubhouse's facilities include ClubPub, the Veritas restaurant and lounge, 25 guest rooms, four squash courts, a fitness center, and numerous function rooms, including Harvard Hall, which has hosted events ranging from weddings to corporate events and member-only events.
 Dress code is business casual for members and guests.
-Appropriate denim pants (not torn, frayed or excessively worn) are acceptable at the Club.
+Appropriate denim pants (not torn, frayed, or excessively worn) are acceptable at the Club.